eric15342335/comp2113-engg1340-group-project/README.md

 ## Logo

-The logo used here and in-game is generated with [Text to ASCII](https://www.asciiart.eu/text-to-ascii-art).
+The logo used in-game is generated with [Text to ASCII](https://www.asciiart.eu/text-to-ascii-art).

 [Back to top](#stock-market-simulator)